 Olivier Chosidow, MD, PhD is Chairman of the Department of Dermatology at Hospital Henri Mondor, Créteil, France and co-director of the French satellite of the Cochrane Skin Group.
 He earned his medical degree in 1987 from Paris 7 University and became board-certified in Dermato-Venereology in 1988.
 Prof Chosidow early dedicated his career to clinical research, obtaining his master degree from the Department of Clinical Pharmacology in 1988.
 While serving as an Assistant Professor first in the Department of Dermatology in University Paris 12 and then in the Department of Internal Medicine in University Paris 6, he granted his PhD degree in 1995 and was trained in Clinical Epidemiology in 1997.
 He became full Professor in 2000 and assumes his current position since 2009.
 He served both the French Society of Dermatology (Secretary general 2003-2006 and President 2013-to date) and the European Academy of Dermatology (Vice-President of the Paris annual meeting in 2007).
 His academic and clinical interests are infectious and inflammatory skin diseases, Evidence-based dermatology and Therapeutics, including side-effects of drugs.
 He has written around 330 scientific publications.

-Daniel is a Paediatrician at the Royal Children's Hospital, Melbourne, and Research Fellow at the Centre for International Child Health, University of Melbourne, Australia.
-He has clinical experience in high scabies prevalence areas in Northern Australia and the Pacific.
-Current research projects involve complications of group A streptococcal disease, including echocardiographic screening for rheumatic heart disease in Fiji.
+Daniel is a Consultant Paediatrician at the Royal Children's Hospital, Melbourne, and Research Fellow at the Murdoch Children's Research Institute and University of Melbourne, Australia.
+He has clinical experience in high scabies prevalence areas in northern Australia and the Pacific.
+Daniel's current research and public health interests include the diagnosis, treatment and community control of scabies, integrated control of NTDs affecting the skin, and prevention of rheumatic heart disease.

-Claire is Medical Director of International Foundation for Dermatology and Consultant Dermatologist at Chelsea and Westminster Hospital NHS Foundation Trust, London.
-As a former Senior Lecturer at the Regional Dermatology Training Centre, Moshi Tanzania she has clinical experience of the practicalities of teaching and practicing in resource poor settings.
+Claire is a Board Member of the International League of Dermatological Societies and Chair of International Foundation for Dermatology.
+She is a Consultant Dermatologist and Head of Department at Chelsea and Westminster Hospital NHS Foundation Trust, London.
+As a former Senior Lecturer at the Regional Dermatology Training Centre, Moshi Tanzania she has clinical experience of the practicalities of teaching and working in resource poor settings.
 Her research interests are in dermatological epidemiology in resource poor settings with a particular focus on neglected tropical diseases.
 In additional to her clinical expertise as a general and paediatric dermatologist for patients of darker skin types, she is also leads a genital dermatoses specialist skin service in the UK.

 Pat Lammie is Principal Investigator on the 'Filling the Gaps' grant to the Neglected Tropical Diseases Support Center at the Task Force for Global Health, where he provides technical guidance and strategic oversight to the projects.
 Pat is also a Senior Staff Scientist in the Disease Elimination and Control Group in the Division of Parasitic Diseases and Malaria at the Centers for Disease Control and Prevention (CDC).
 Pat received his PhD from Tulane University in 1983 following doctoral research on the immunology of experimental filariasis.
 He has been at CDC for more than 20 years where his principal focus has been lymphatic filariasis.
 His laboratory is heavily invested in efforts to develop new tools and strategies to monitor and evaluate filariasis and other NTDs.